Meet Our Team

 After a successful 23-year career in the HM Forces, I took a change in direction to follow my passion for helping those who may be less fortunate than myself.
 I have always had a calm, caring nature about me to separate any displaying behaviours from a child or young adult.
 I have always known what I needed to do to help but did not know the reasoning behind it until I started to work within childcare settings.

-I have been working with vulnerable people for nearly ten years now, allowing me to manage registered and non-registered services.
+I have been working with vulnerable people for nearly 16 years now, allowing me to manage registered and non-registered services.
 These include children's residential homes and 16 Plus, semi-Independent living services.
 In addition, I have also successfully managed an adult drug and alcohol recovery service within Hampshire.

 These different settings have allowed me to see the wants, needs, and challenges of those who find themselves within the care system.
 It has also allowed me to understand different strategies in the throughput from Residential Children's homes through to Independence and beyond.
 It has also shown me what lack of specialist, tailored resources there are and why The Beehive Project's ethos and values are so important.